betheden/greek-grammar/content/adjective.rst

 Substantive Function
 ^^^^^^^^^^^^^^^^^^^^

+Adjectives functioning as a Substantive are parsed as a **Noun Substantive** in the `Unfolding_Word_Greek_New_Testament<https://klappy.github.io/translation-helps/?owner=door43-catalog&rc=/en/ult/>`_

 Sometimes, an adjective is used, but there is no noun nearby that it agrees with in case, number,and gender.
 There is therefore no noun that it could be modifying.
 When this occurs the adjective is functioning as a noun.
 In this case, the reader understands that the writer is referring to some unnamed person or object in the sentence.
 The unnamed person or object is simply identified by the adjective.
 An adjective functioning in this way is called a **substantive** (because the substance of a noun is implied by the adjective).
-A substantive adjective will **usually** have an article.
+A substantive adjective will **usually** have an article immediately preceding the adjective.

 If an adjective is functioning as a **substantive** , its **case** will be determined by its function within the clause.